xieguigang/mysqli.vb/README.md

 # VisualBasic.DBI
-Database interface wrapper for VisualBasic
+MySQL/SQLite database interface/mapping for VisualBasic

 This project includes:

-+ a mysql data mapping tools and a cli tools for convert the sql table into the VisualBasic class source code.
++ a mysql data mapping tools and a cli tools for convert the sql table into the VisualBasic/PHP class object source code.
 + a sqlite data mapping tools

 ##### Runtime

-Require of VisualBasic server CLI runtime
+Require of ``sciBASIC`` runtime:

-> PM> Install-Package sciBASIC
+> PM> Install-Package sciBASIC -Pre

-Or reference to source code project:
+Or clone and reference to source code project:

 > https://github.com/xieguigang/sciBASIC

 ### ORM

+Data to source code mapping solution for VisualBasic/PHP language, makes the database operation more easily, escaping from the manual SQL generator.

 ![](./Mimetypes-text-x-sql-icon.png)